 Everyone loves discounts and special offers, so why not use those to encourage your existing customers to stay with your brand?

 One of the ways to increase your business stickiness is with a loyalty program.
-When they buy from you, they can earn points, and the point can be used on future purchase.
+When they buy from you, they can earn points, and the point can be used on future purchases.
 You can be generous in offering the claims based on the points.
 But limit the usage for each purchase, so they will keep coming back to buy more.

 And for special festive seasons or events like their birthday, you can also offer them exclusive rewards or discounts so they will feel special with you.